![]() |

 Brainstorm – what do I really want?
 What do I want to do?

 On the day of the eclipse I kicked started a shift.
 I have been eating a plant based (vegan) diet already for 4 years, yet it is easy to slip into patterns of eating too many bread and cracker type food products.
 I also live with a thin vegan hubby, who can eat anything he wants, including nightly treats and maintain his same weight, and my 6 year old twin daughters, who also seem to be able to eat the way he does and are doing just great.
 I have suspected that my body was needing more nutrition, more real and hearty food, and much less of the empty fillers like crackers and bread that have infiltrated my regular diet.
 I searched for some new vegan salad and smoothie recipes, adding detox to some of the searches and went shopping.
 I also cleaned out the pantry and labeled anything not already labeled.
 The extra treat was to lay down some new contact paper too.
+The goal is more positive physical energy.
+Basically more “get up and go!”
+This piece of the puzzle became more clear as I wrote these words about my new goals:

 For over a week now I have been feeding myself nutritious packed meals called The Detox Salad, The Lightened Up Protein Goddess Bowl, The Back On Track Wheat Berry and Bean Salad, The High Protein Quinoa Almond Berry Salad, The Roasted Sweet Potato and Black Bean Warm Salad, The Spring Detox Smoothie and a few other smoothie concoctions that utilize frozen fruit, soy vanilla protein powder and kale or spinach.
 We have an amazing library of vegan cookbooks yet I did find many of these new and fabulous recipes on a web site called Oh She Glows by Angela Liddon.